WebPixar/Canasta/README.md

 Runs the main program.

     $ testsuit
-Runs the test program, which verifie's the classes work.
+Runs the test program, which verifies the classes work.

     $ make clean
 Rebuild everything